jasonsaini/Image-Classification-with-CNN/README.md

 ## Introduction

 CNN Image Classifier is a tool for image classification via Convolutional Neural Networks (CNNs).
-Developed using Python & deep learning libraries, this project aims to provide accurate and efficient image classification.
+Developed using Python & deep learning libraries (OpenCV, TensorFlow, Keras).

-Tested across various datasets pulled from Google Images search, it demonstrates robust performance in distinguishing whether an image is "happy" or "sad".

-This model is currently trained on human faces, and much more data needs to be pulled in as a result.
+This image classifier uses a convolutional neural network (CNN) & deep learning for efficient classification.
+It effectively distinguishes between "happy" & "sad" images, performing on datasets sourced from Google Images.

 🚧 Please Note: This project is a work in progress and under active development. 🚧